sonata-nfv/son-install/README.md

 To deploy a new Service Platform (SP)
 * ansible-playbook son-cmud.yml -e 'ops=create environ=sp'

-To create a new QUALIFICATION platform
+To create a new Demonstration Infrastructure (DI)
-* ansible-playbook son-cmud.yml -e 'ops=create environ=qual'
+* ansible-playbook son-cmud.yml -e 'ops=create environ=di'

 ### Example to MANAGE the life-cycle of a platform